rtst777/Autonomous-Intersection-Management/README.md

 # Autonomous-Intersection-Management
 ## Description
-This project is an automated intersection management system, which can control and manage the intersection traffic without the help of traffic lights.
+This project simulates an automated intersection management system, which can control and manage the intersection traffic without the help of traffic lights.
 It reduces the intersection delay by roughly 37% compared to the traffic lights systems.
 In addition, it allows pedestrians to cross the road with minimum waiting time.

 The project was originally forked from [Movsim](https://github.com/movsim/movsim).